jmather/shellyjs/README.md

 }
 ```

-If called via http the response is an array of JSON.stringified data, while the websocket sends each data object via an onmessage event.
+If called via http the response is an array of JSON.stringified data, while the WebSocket and TCP send each data object via an onmessage event.

  Test in admin: